MichaelHirn/booster/docs/chapters/04_features.md

 }
 ```

-_Note: Right now, with complex properties in Arrays, you just can filter them if you know the exact value of an element but is not possible to filter from a property of the element.
-As a workaround, you can use an array of ids of the complex property and filter for that property as in the example above._
+> [!NOTE] Right now, with complex properties in Arrays, you just can filter them if you know the exact value of an element but is not possible to filter from a property of the element.
+As a workaround, you can use an array of ids of the complex property and filter for that property as in the example above.

 ##### Filter combinators